ronnyml/snowplow-wiki/setup-guide/3-setup-enrich/configurable-enrichments/JavaScript-script-enrichment.md

 Your JavaScript must include a function, `process(event)`, which:

 * Takes a [Snowplow enriched event POJO] [enriched-event-pojo] (Plain Old Java Object) as its sole argument
-* Returns an array of valid self-describing JSONs, which will be added to the `derived_contexts` field in the enriched event
+* Returns a JavaScript array of valid self-describing JSONs, which will be added to the `derived_contexts` field in the enriched event
 * Returns `[]` or `null` if there are no contexts to add to this event
 * Can `throw` exceptions but note that throwing an exception will cause the entire enriched event to end up in the Bad Bucket